 Social and cultural competences in ICT & online communication are included to the programme as content and as pedagogical methods.

-- Contemporary art didactics
+Contemporary art education

 This includes project and problem oriented teaching, and collaborative and participatory based learning based on contemporary methods, and theories of art, pedagogy, and mediation.

+NoVA courses are mapped around three concepts: sights, sites, cites.
 Throughout the NoVA programme, students focus on the significance of “sight” in relation to theories, practices, and networks of visual studies.
-With the concept of ”site,” students investigate the geo-political and pedagogical dimensions of space, place, the public sphere, and private realms.
-And, students are provided with opportunities to critically reflect upon and synthesize previous experiences and knowledge as well as generate new knowledge through “citational” practices that draw upon existing social and cultural texts, theories, artworks, and research.
+With the concept of ”site”, students investigate the geo-political and pedagogical dimensions of space, place, the public sphere, and private realms.
+And, students are provided with opportunities to critically reflect upon previous experiences and knowledge as well as generate new knowledge through “citational” practices that draw upon existing social and cultural texts, theories, artworks, and research.

 More information in the study guide for the academic years 2018-2020.

 Students that graduate from NoVA will have strong intercultural understanding and experiences, and knowledge of teaching practices and theories in different Nordic countries.
-Students may direct themselves toward teaching, producing, designing, guidance, and consultant tasks on different levels of schooling, or in the fields of art and visual and media culture, social sectors and corporate life.
+Students may direct themselves toward teaching, producing, project work, designing, guidance, and consultant tasks on different levels of schooling, or in the fields of art and visual and media culture, social sectors and corporate life.
 The degree alone does not qualify as teacher competency.